Focus groups are a valuable tool for marketers to gain insight into the opinions of their target audience.

 Focus groups have become a popular tool for marketers to gain valuable insight into consumer behavior, attitudes, and sentiment.

-Below we will explain the four main benefits that focus groups has for marketers:
+Below, we will explain the four main benefits that focus groups have for marketers:

 Adaptability is the ability to change or adjust to new situations or circumstances.